mingyang92/meso_v2.0/MESO_V2.0_document.md

 ### Scenarios

-**Test scenario:**  we assume that there are two types of lanes for each link (high-speed lane *HSL* and low-speed lane *LSL*).
-LSL is free of charge for all types of vehicles.
-HSL is free for buses but not for passenger cars, and the fee is calculated on the total travel time on HSL.
+**Test scenario:**  we assume that there are two lanes for each link.
+One lane is free of charge for all types of vehicles.
+The other is free for buses but not for passenger cars, and the fee is calculated on the total travel time on charged lane.

-**Basic scenario: ** we assume that there are two types of lanes for each link (high-speed lane *HSL* and low-speed lane *LSL*).
+**Basic scenario: ** we assume that there are two lanes for each link.
 In this scenario, both two types of lanes are free of charge for all types of vehicles.